 All basic operating parameters can be altered and, similarly, all operations (such as motor moves) can be initiated.
 Settings and parameter changes can be saved and loaded to allow multiple operating configurations to be created and easily applied.
 For many users, the APTUser application provides all of the functionality necessary to operate the APT hardware without the need to develop any further custom software.
-For those who do need to further customize and automate usage of the T-Cube DC Driver (e.g. to implement a positioning algorithm), this application illustrates how the rich functionality provided by the APT ActiveX server is exposed by a client application.
+For those who do need to further customise and automate usage of the Stepper Driver T-Cube (e.g. to implement a positioning algorithm), this application illustrates how the rich functionality provided by the APT ActiveX server is exposed by a client application.
 Use of the APT User utility is covered in the PC tutorial (Chapter 5) and in the APTUser online help file, accessed via the F1 key when using the APTUser utility.

-On start up, wait until the top panel POWER led is lit bright green before running the APT software.
 2.3.3 APT Config Utility There are many system parameters and configuration settings associated with the operation of the APT Server.
 Most can be directly accessed using the various graphical panels, however there are several system wide settings that can be made 'off-line' before running the APT software.
 These settings have global effect; such as switching between simulator and real operating mode, associating mechanical stages to specific motor actuators and incorporation of calibration data.